pyCGM2/Doc/content/API/Version 4.1.1/Lib/pyCGM2.Lib.emg.md

 )
 ```

-basic filtering of EMG .
+basic filtering of EMG from c3d files .